csaadaam/envers-manytoone-npe/README.md

 # Envers ManyToOne NPE

-This is a simpe project for showcasing a NullPointerException occuring in Hibernate Envers.
+This is a simple project for showcasing a NullPointerException occuring in Hibernate Envers.
 A many-to-many relationship between Document and Employee is represented with an entity, with additional fields.

 When a Document entity is saved, the RevisionListener kicks in.
 In this custom listener the AuditReader cannot create the revisioned entity.